RobLoach/pntr_app/ADVANCED.md

 pntr_app is built with the idea of window and sound drivers.
 You can use a differnt cmake setup, or no cmake at all, if you use the defines that trigger different drivers to tell the headers what backends to load.

-Window drvers are the frame of the app, like input, the event loop, and copying the pntr_image to the screen.
-Sound drivers make the sound work, and are mostly independant of the window.
+Window drivers are the frame of the app, like input, the event loop, and copying the pntr_image to the screen.
+Sound drivers make the sound work, and are mostly independant of the window (although SDL2 currently requires them to match.)
 You should only define 1 window/sound per build-target.

 Even if you are not using raylib, but need a sound engine, it's recommended to use `PNTR_APP_SOUND_RAYLIB`, since it's just a ncie wrapper around [miniaudio](https://miniaud.io/).